 Through GSNEO Community Engagement programming girls improve their communities and develop an understanding of their important place in the world.
 By reaching out to those in need, girls bridge gaps, raise awareness, and create lasting connections.
 Girls have an opportunity to build extraordinary lives and join with those around them in making the world a better place.

-Examples: Girl Scout Gold, Silver and Bronze Awards, Girl Scout Year of Service, It's Your Life-LEAD IT!
+Examples: Girl Scout Gold, Silver and Bronze Awards, Girl Scout Year of Service

 Through GSNEO Healthy Living programming girls have the opportunity to attain their personal best in life.
 With a focus on physical, emotional, or community health, girls learn the skills they need to keep their bodies healthy, their minds engaged, and their spirits alive.
 Through GSNEO leadership and self-esteem programming, today's girls become tomorrow's leaders.
 By building self-confidence, setting goals, developing successful problem solving techniques, and practicing teamwork, girls achieve practical leadership abilities that will last them a lifetime.